OpenMDAO/OpenMDAO/openmdao/docs/features/problems/sellar.rst

   y_2(x, y_1, z_1, z_2) = \sqrt{y_1} + z_1 + z_2

-which is translated into an <Component> like this
+which is translated into a :ref:`Component <usr_openmdao.core.component.py>` like this

 .. embed-code::
     openmdao.test_suite.components.sellar.SellarDis2